youpv/Kowalski-bot/README.md

 - 🐧 **Authentic Kowalski Personality**: Responds with military precision and intellectual curiosity
 - 🤖 **AI-Powered Analysis**: Uses Google's Gemini AI for cost-effective responses
 - 📊 **Context-Aware**: Analyzes the original tweet being replied to
-- ⚡ **Real-time Monitoring**: Continuously monitors for mentions
+- ⚡ **Real-time Monitoring**: Continuously monitors for mentions via GitHub Actions
 - 🛡️ **Rate Limit Handling**: Built-in protections for Twitter API limits
-- 📈 **Health Monitoring**: Simple web interface for monitoring bot status
+- 🚀 **Serverless Deployment**: Runs completely free on GitHub Actions

 ## How It Works

 1. Someone tweets: `@YourBot Kowalski, analysis` (as a reply to another tweet)
-2. The bot detects the mention
+2. GitHub Actions runs the bot every 2 minutes
-3. Gets context from the original tweet
+3. Bot detects the mention and gets context from the original tweet
 4. Generates a Kowalski-style analysis using Gemini AI
 5. Replies with military precision and humor!